kokizzu/fiber1/README.md

 # Fiber1 Demo

 This is example of [how to structure your golang project](https://kokizzu.blogspot.com/2022/05/how-to-structure-layer-your-golang-project.html) article with fiber and standard mysql (you can change it to whatever framework and persistence libraries you like, the structure should still be similar).
-This example doesn't do clean architecture aproach, because we use the database provider directly instead of using interface or function injection.

 This is example how to do these things: